christianalfoni/flux-angular/README.md

 the store.

 When using `.$listenTo()`, the listener will be cleaned up when the scope of the controller is destroyed.
-If you'd prefer to manage clean up of the event listener, the `flux.listenTo()` method returns a callback that will unsubscribe from the event listener.
+Alternatively, `flux.listenTo()` does not unsubscribe when a scope is destroyed, instead it returns a callback that will unsubscribe from the event listener.
 Unlike `.$listenTo()`, `flux.listenTo()` will not call the callback as part of setting up the listener.

 ### Dispatch actions